Reset-Type-Studio/Glyphs-Scripts/README.md

 ## Available Scripts:

-### Transformations: Move in All Masters (moveInaAllMasters.py)
+### Transformations: Transformations in All Masters (moveInaAllMasters.py)
-   - Moves the selected glyphs in all masters, both **horizontally and vertically**.
+   - Similar to the **Transformations panel** but for all masters.
+Works within a glyph, or in several selected glyphs.
    - Features:
      - GUI for easy input.
-     - Allows precise X/Y movement.
-     - Status message feedback.
+     - Shif X, Y, Scale, Rotate, Slant

 ### Bracket Layers: Create Suffixed Glyphs for Alternate Glyphs Method (createSuffixedGlyphsForAlternateGlyphsMethod.py)
    - Automates the creation of suffixed glyphs, their components, custom parameters and feature code for the Alternate Glyphs method found in **Switching Shapes** tutorial.